-Our remuneration committee consists of Erik Lium, Ph.D. and Chirag Parikh, Ph.D., M.D. and assists the board of directors in determining executive officer compensation.
-Dr. Lium serves as chairman of the remuneration committee.
+Following the completion of this offering, our remuneration committee will consist of Erik Lium, Ph.D. and Chirag Parikh, Ph.D., M.D. and will assist the board of directors in determining executive officer compensation.
+Dr. Lium will serve as chairman of the remuneration committee.

-The remuneration committee's responsibilities include:
+The remuneration committee's responsibilities will include:

-- · identifying, reviewing and proposing policies relevant to executive officer compensation; - · evaluating each executive officer's performance in light of such policies and reporting to the board; - analyzing the possible outcomes of the variable remuneration components and how they may affect the remuneration of the executive officers:

-- recommending any equity long-term incentive component of each executive officer's compensation in line with the remuneration policy and reviewing our executive officer compensation and benefits policies generally; and - reviewing and assessing risks arising from our compensation policies and practices.
+- · identifying, reviewing and proposing policies relevant to executive officer compensation; - evaluating each executive officer's performance in light of such policies and reporting to the board; - analyzing the possible outcomes of the variable remuneration components and how they may affect the remuneration of the executive officers; - recommending any equity long-term incentive component of each executive officer's compensation in line with the remuneration policy and reviewing our executive officer compensation and benefits policies generally; and - reviewing and assessing risks arising from our compensation policies and practices.